 - Improve financial security

 To address their why, hows, and whats, Cox Automotive has built a unique workforce that reflects the communities they serve.
-In fact, Forbes magazine named Cox Automotive to its first-ever list of America’s Best Employers for Diversity in 2018.
-This diverse set of employees is best equipped to serve their customers, and that did not stop during COVID-19.
-During the pandemic, Cox Automotive’s workforce doubled down on their recognition of all the hard work the technology, people solutions, and communications teams were doing, and shouting out their employees on the front lines.
-The Cox Foundation also committed $5 million to Emory Healthcare for purchasing COVID-19 testing equipment.
+During the pandemic, their workforce doubled down on their recognition of all the hard work the technology, people solutions, and communications teams were doing, and shouting out their employees on the front lines.

-The diversity at Cox Automotive is unparalleled, but the flip side was the challenge in rallying the whole company.
-Cox Automotive implemented Spark, a recognition program to enhance camaraderie across the organization.
-They also ran a special campaign called Spark Week, which included a fun roster of activities to drive awareness and participation.
-Spark Week prompted 25,522 “Thank You” recognition cards, more than tripled Cox Automotive’s daily recognition average, and led their employees to donate a total of $1,725 worth of reward points to St. Jude.
+To rallying the company, Cox Automotive implemented Spark, a recognition program to enhance camaraderie across the organization.
+They also ran a special campaign which included a fun roster of activities to drive awareness and participation, 25,522 “Thank You” recognition cards – more than tripled their daily average.

 Discover’s values are short, sweet, and effective.
 The values, often displayed in the form of an acrostic poem, demonstrate Discover’s focus on integrity, invention, and partnership:

 - Doing the right thing